Credit Report Example: How To Read and Understand Yours

 Here is a closer look at what you can expect to see in each section and what you should keep your eye on.
 Your credit report may look a little different than this example, depending on your individual credit history.

-This section details who you are, providing basic information identifying you specifically, including contact information.
+This section details who you are, providing basic information that specifically identifies you, including contact information.
 While this section does not factor into your credit score, it’s important to check that all information is current, otherwise you might be missing important correspondence or be a victim of identity theft.
 Identifying information can be such things as:

 Public records that appear on your credit report are limited to financial records: things that could impact your creditworthiness.
 They don’t include criminal records, speeding tickets or other non-financial data.